 In 1615, during the first Swedish war the church burned again.
 The roof and the nave were mostly destroyed.
 The unused temple remained in ruins for a long time, and the service was celebrated in the chapel of St. George.
 In 1640, on the initiative of the parish priest Łukasz Pilczewski, the governor of Chełmno and the starost of Radzyń – Mikołaj Wejher donated the reconstruction of the chancel with the main altar.
 Most likely, as a result of the subsequent invasion of the main altar.
 Most likely, as a result of the subsequent invasion of Sweden, main altar was damaged, because in 1690 an initiative of its rebuilding appeared.
 In 1694 a wooden balcony was built for the choir.
-The eighteenth and nineteenth centuries were the period of equipping the church with side altars, organs, pulpit and stalls.
+In the eighteenth and nineteenth centuries, the church was equipped with early modern side altars, organs, pulpit and stalls.

 The chancel of three bays is narrower and lower, straight ended and also buttressed.
 To its south side is added a polygonal sacristy and lateral porch.
 At the northern façade, in the corner between the chancel and the nave, there is an buttressed square tower of four storeys that goes up into the octagonal part.
 Portals of the church are gothic, pointed.
 Inside the temple are wooden ceilings covered with polychrome.